Don't Be Dumb by A$AP Rocky

 Critic's Take

 Paul A. Thompson finds that A$AP Rocky sharpens his focus on Don't Be Dumb, and that the best tracks - “Helicopter”, “Swat Team”, and “Air Force (Black Demarco)” - underline a newfound vocal acuity.
 He writes with the same measured, historical eye that traces Rocky back to Harlem touchstones while noting how palpitating drums and forward motion make these songs stand out.
-Though he flags duds like “Punk Rocky” and a tepid Drake diss, the review emphasizes low-stakes pleasures such as “Whiskey (Release Me)” as proof Rocky remains essential.
 The result is a clear answer to listeners asking about the best tracks on Don't Be Dumb: listen for the propulsion and vocal control on the highlighted beats.

 Key Points